AcademySoftwareFoundation/OpenCue/cueweb/README.md

     - NEXT_PUBLIC_OPENCUE_ENDPOINT
         - This is a gateway that provides a REST endpoint to the opencue gRPC API.
 This is needed for jobs, layers, and frames to be retrieved.
 See [this PR](https://github.com/AcademySoftwareFoundation/OpenCue/pull/1355).
         - This means that this rest gateway must be set-up and the environment variable should be set to the url for rest gateway.
+    - NEXT_PUBLIC_URL
+        - This is the URL where CueWeb is hosted and accessible by users ex: localhost:3000
+    - NEXT_JWT_SECRET
+        - This is used to create a JWT token which is required to access the REST endpoint of the opencue gRPC API

     - Authentication environment variables
         - Depending on which provider you use for authentication, you may have to set certain environment variables.